Greenspoint Mall: History

-In 2006, the management of Greenspoint Mall announced a $32 million project to refurbish the 30-year-old mall into an hybridized open-air/enclosed shopping center, entailing the demolition of the vacant anchor stores for new outdoor amenities.
+Greenspoint Mall reached its 30th anniversary in 2006.
+Due to high crime rates in the area, the shopping center had been tagged with a nickname of "Gunspoint Mall."
+Facing 30-year lease expirations, the management of Greenspoint Mall announced a $32 million project to refurbish the 30-year-old mall into an hybridized open-air/enclosed shopping center called The Renaissance at Greenspoint, entailing the demolition of the vacant anchor stores for new outdoor amenities.
+That year, Macy's rebranded the Greenspoint Foley's anchor to a Macy's store as part of the chain's purchase of Federated Department Stores.

 In November 2006, six months after the renovation was announced, Triyar Cos.
-LLC, owned by the Yari family, put the mall and several other Greater Houston malls for sale; the company allowed a buyer to either buy an individual property, or buy all of them at once.
+LLC, owned by the Yari family, put the mall and several other Greater Houston malls for sale.
+Much of the Renaissance at Greenspoint was dropped with the exception without agreements other than Premiere Cinema's decision to build a multiscreen movie theater and GlennLock Sports Bar & Grill signing a lease.

-After several years of nothing happening, GlennLock Sports Bar & Grill announced it would sign a lease for the first phase of the Renaissance at Greenspoint.

-After the destruction of the abandoned J.C.
-Penney's in May 2010, a movie theater was built on the anchor pad, with a connection into the mall, through one of the former Penney's wings.
+After the destruction of the vacated JCPenney in May 2010, a movie theater was built opening on the anchor pad, with a connection into the mall.
+Lacking the promised, unified refresh of Greenspoint Mall combined with high crime rates resulted in escalating vacancies.
 In May 2010, Sears announced that its store at Greenspoint Mall would close.

-On January 4, 2017, Macy's announced that it would close their Greenspoint Mall store by the end of the second quarter of 2017.
-Liquidation sales were completed and the store closed on March 27, 2017.

-In 2017, when Hurricane Harvey hit Houston, and displaced flood victims exceeded the capacity for shelter at the NRG Stadium, around 800 people were relocated to the former Macy's at the mall.
+On January 4, 2017, Macy's announced that it would close its Greenspoint Mall anchor with a liquidation sale that ended March 27, 2017.
+Later that year when Hurricane Harvey hit Houston, displaced flood victims exceeded the capacity for shelter at the NRG Stadium; 259 people were relocated to the former Macy's anchor.

+Under contract for purchase in 2017 by potential new owner, Global Plaza Union, rumors suggested that a plan to demolish the interior of the Greenspoint Mall was imminent.
+The plans did not develop and the Greenspoint Mall continued operations reaching greyfield status with vacancies surpassing occupancy.
+In 2019, anchors Dillard's and Palais Royal - both of which had rebranded their Greenspoint operations as clearance outlets - closed permanently.

-Premiere Cinemas ceased operations in the mall due to the COVID-19 restrictions that were implemented in March 2020.
-It has never reopened for business, once restrictions were lifted, leaving the theater frozen in time, complete with the marquee and associated posters with movie titles from spring 2020.
+Premiere Cinemas suspended operations along with theaters nationwide due to the COVID-19 restrictions that were implemented in March 2020.
+Though restrictions later in 2020 reopened many Houston theaters, Premiere announced the closure in Greenspoint would be permanent leaving the theater frozen in time, complete with the marquee and associated posters with movie titles from spring 2020.

+The mall's interior closed temporarily for repairs in 2023 but reopened with a handful of stores operating with a seven day a week, 11am to 7pm schedule.
+The only open anchor was a Fitness Connection Gym housed in the former Mervyn's location.

+On May 23, 2024 it was announced that the mall would be closed on June 30, 2024.
+Tenants were given until July 31, 2024 to move everything out, after which the mall would permanently shutter to tenants.
+There are plans for apartments and retail stores to take its place in the future.